yig/GMU-CS425/README.md

 glfwSwapInterval(1);
 ```

 This code expects a few parameters: the `window_width` and `window_height`, a name for the window (`window_name`), and a boolean to specify whether the window should be fullscreen (`window_fullscreen`).
 You can hard-code some reasonable values or you can find a way to take parameters.
+You might store the parameters in a configuration `struct` in the `Engine`.
+The user can set them directly or pass it in to your engine's startup method.
 You may notice that this code snippet is asking for an OpenGL-compatible window.
 That's because we will use `sokol_gfx`'s OpenGL backend for cross-platform simplicity.
+Your graphics manager's shutdown only needs to call `glfwTerminate();`.

 Finally, this is a good time to mention that I recommend a proper logging library rather than outputting to `std::cout` and `std::cerr`.
 You have a lot of options.
 I used [spdlog](https://github.com/gabime/spdlog).
 That way I can do things like: `spdlog::error( "Failed to create a window." );` or `spdlog::info( "Calling UpdateCallback()." );`.
 To use spdlog, you have to include it (`#include "spdlog/spdlog.h"`) and add it to your `xmake.lua` (`add_requires("spdlog")` near the top and `add_packages("spdlog")` in your `illengine` target).

+Modify `demo/helloworld.cpp` to start up your engine, run its main loop, and shut it down when the main loop terminates.

 **You have reached the second checkpoint.** Commit your code to your git repository.
 Upload it for grading.
 Run `xmake clean` and then zip your entire directory.
 This checkpoint should contain:

 * A graphics manager class that creates a window.
 * A game engine class that starts up the graphics manager and runs a game loop 60 times per second.
 Your game engine won't take a user update callback yet.
-* `demo/helloworld.cpp` modified to start up your engine, run its main loop, and shut it down when the main loop terminates.
+* The modified `demo/helloworld.cpp`.

 ## Detecting input

 It's time to create an input manager.
 The input manager provides an interface to the various input hardware state, such as which keyboard/mouse/joystick buttons are pressed and where the mouse or joystick is.
 Each time the game loop runs, the engine gives the input manager a chance to process input events (`input.Update()` in the pseudocode above).
 A fancy input manager lets users map physical actions (e.g. pressing a hardware button) to game actions.
 We will start with a simple input manager that just makes GLFW's input state available for querying by users of our engine.
 The input manager's `Update()` method only needs to call `glfwPollEvents();`.
-We will create a method called something like `isKeyPressed` that takes a key name as a parameter and returns a boolean.
+We will create a method called something like `KeyIsPressed` that takes a key name as a parameter and returns a boolean.
 It will be a thin wrapped around [`glfwGetKey()`](https://www.glfw.org/docs/3.3/group__input.html#gadd341da06bc8d418b4dc3a3518af9ad2).
 You can make the key name an `int` and just pass it along directly to GLFW, or you can create your own `enum class` for key names that you expose to users.
 Your enum can choose the same numbers for keys as GLFW (see [here](https://www.glfw.org/docs/3.3/group__keys.html); you can cast your `enum class` to an `int`).
 It is fine to simply ask users to use GLFW key names (e.g. `GLFW_KEY_LEFT`).
 In that case, your input manager header should also include the GLFW header, and your `xmake.lua` should change `add_packages("glfw")` to `add_packages("glfw", {public = true})`.

+There isn't a perfect separation between the graphics manager and the input manager.
+The input manager needs to call GLFW functions and pass them the `GLFWwindow*` created by the graphics manager.
+This is why your Engine stores all the managers—so they can access each other.
+Modify your graphics manager to store the `GLFWwindow*` as an instance variable.
+You can make it `private` and still let the input manager access it by writing `friend class InputManager;` anywhere inside your graphics manager class.

 It's time to add a user update callback to your game engine.
 In C++, a reasonable type to use for the user's update callback is: `std::function<void(Engine&)>`.
 That is, the user's callback is a function that takes an `Engine&` as a parameter and doesn't return anything.
 If you have an `Engine` global variable, then you can just use `std::function<void()>`, which is a function that takes no parameters and returns nothing.
 You can typedef that and then use it as a parameter to your game loop.
 Example syntax: